robrwo/Text-Minify-XS/README.md

 ## Malformed UTF-8

 Malformed UTF-8 characters may be be mangled or omitted from the output.
+In extreme cases it may throw an exception in order to avoid memory overflows.
 You should ensure that the input string is properly encoded as UTF-8.

 # SEE ALSO